electricallen/homelab-ansible/README.md

 ### How can I add a new service to this playbook?

-These are the steps I reccomend using to add services:
+These are the steps I recommend using to add services:

 1. Build and test your `docker-compose.yml` file, verifying it works as expected
 1. Add the service to the `services` list in `default/main.yml`